rkwaysltd/gke-infra/README.md

 The cluster must have at least 2 nodes of type e2-medium or higher.
 The recommended minimum size cluster to run network policy enforcement is 3 e2-medium instances.

 ## Preflight one-time setup

+1. Fork this project on Github, set branch `main-prod` as protected.

 1. Create master project in [Google Cloud console](https://console.cloud.google.com/cloud-resource-manager).
 Highly confidential Terraform state will be kept in a GCS bucket in that project.